Succo/fizz-buzz-web/Readme.md

  - All multiples of int1 are replaced by string1,
  - All multiples of int2 are replaced by string2,
  - All multiples of int1 and int2 are replaced by string1string2

+# Implementation

+The code is split into 3 files, a main files that contains the server, a fizzbuzz file containing the fizzbuzz logic and a config file loading the configuration values.

+The server is pretty basic, only using golang net/http library.
+It relies on [FormValue](https://golang.org/pkg/net/http/#Request.FormValue) to extract the parameter of the request.
+I've choosen to make the library work with default values so incomplet request still get an answer.
+However non valid values for the integers are refused.

+The FizzBuzz generator directly writes to the [ResponseWriter](https://golang.org/pkg/net/http/#ResponseWriter) so I don't have to generate and store any intermediate datastructure (like a list of values).

+The config loaders gets values from environnement variables, for now only an address variable is loaded with a default value of :8080 but more option could easily be added such as a log level.

 # Note